 Sameh Zoabi was born and raised in Iksal, near the city of Nazareth.
 Zoabi graduated from Tel Aviv University with a dual degree in Film Studies and English Literature.
 Zoabi then received a Fulbright Fellowship to study Filmmaking at Columbia University, earning an M.F.A. in 2005.

-Currently, Zoabi is in post- production of his new narrative feature film.
+Most recently, Zoabi premiered his feature film, Tel Aviv On Fire (2018) at Toronto Film Festival and the 75th Venice International Film Festival, where the film received The Orizzonti Award for Best Actor.
 Along with his work as a filmmaker, Zoabi developed a keen interest in academia.
 Currently, Zoabi teaches core classes in directing and screenwriting.